 Unlike some cities, Madison isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Madison are a mix of both white- and blue-collar jobs.
-Overall, Madison is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Madison who work in office and administrative support (11.65%), healthcare (8.34%), and sales jobs (7.29%).
+Overall, Madison is a city of professionals, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Madison who work in office and administrative support (9.53%), healthcare (7.64%), and food service (7.42%).

-The education level of Madison citizens is a little higher than the average for US cities and towns: 21.42% of adults in Madison have at least a bachelor's degree.
+The population of Madison overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Madison, 21.25% have at least a bachelor's degree.

 The people who call Madison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Madison residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Madison include English, Irish, Scottish, and Italian.